Daughters of the Cincinnati

-The Daughters of the Cincinnati is an historical, hereditary lineage organization founded in 1894 by women whose ancestors were officers in George Washington’s army and navy during the Revolutionary War.
-The organization's activities are designed to expand and perpetuate the knowledge of the founding of the nation.
+The Daughters of the Cincinnati is a historical, hereditary lineage organization founded in 1894 by women whose ancestors were officers in George Washington’s army and navy during the American Revolutionary War.
+Headquartered in New York City, the organization's activities are designed to expand and perpetuate the knowledge of the founding of the nation.
 In addition, the Daughters of the Cincinnati honor the contributions of their officer ancestors by giving college scholarships to the daughters of today's career military officers.
+Daughters of the Cincinnati is an approved lineage society, listed within the Hereditary Society Community of the United States of America.

 History

-The Daughters of the Cincinnati was founded in 1894.
-They adopted the name "Cincinnati" without getting the approval of the Society of the Cincinnati.
+The Daughters of the Cincinnati was incorporated in New York State on December 27, 1894, more than a century after the founding of the Society of the Cincinnati, which does not allow female participants.
+They adopted the name "Cincinnati" without getting the approval of the Society of the Cincinnati, which is named after the ancient Roman hero Lucius Quinctius Cincinnatus.